Bill Lockyer: 2008–09 California budget crisis

-Throughout the budget crisis, Lockyer warned that an impasse would increasingly raise the costs of short-and long-term state borrowing, ultimately as much as an additional $7.5 billion in interest over the next 30 years.
+Throughout the budget crisis, Lockyer warned that an impasse would increasingly raise the costs of short and long-term state borrowing, ultimately by as much as $7.5 billion in interest over the next 30 years.
 On July 6, with no budget agreement yet concluded, Fitch Ratings downgraded California's bond rating to BBB, just one notch above the dividing line between investment grade and speculative grade "junk" bonds.
 A Lockyer spokesman estimated that this downgrade alone would represent an immediate "hit of hundreds of millions of dollars" in higher credit costs.

 As California continued to issue IOUs to cover $350 million in short-term debt, the formal standing of California bonds continued to decline.
-Moody's joined Fitch in cutting the State's debt rating (though still three levels above "junk" status), because of "increasing" risk to debt service payments.
-And a London firm which tracks speculative "credit default swaps" ranked California ninth in the world among the 10 governmental entities most likely to default on their financial obligations.
-A Lockyer spokesman called this assessment "ludicrous", and Lockyer himself continued to insist, as he had done throughout the crisis, that the threat of default was "infinitesimally small... short of a thermonuclear war."
+Moody's joined Fitch in cutting the State's debt rating because of increasing risk to debt service payments.
+A London firm tracking speculative credit default swaps ranked California ninth in the world among the 10 governmental entities most likely to default on their financial obligations.

-Two days later, on July 16, Lockyer stated, “I call on the Governor and Legislature to focus exclusively on what it takes to bring this year’s budget back in balance, honestly and immediately.
-I urge them to...quit adding or resurrecting endless ideological debating points, and to stop using budget negotiations to score points with political allies or against partisan opponents."
-He added that the state's credit rating was moving "closer and closer to the junk pile...
-If our credit rating sinks to junk status, the state will find the door to the infrastructure bond market locked shut".

-One Democratic insider stated that by this "tongue-lashing of legislative leaders", the "ever-blunt" Lockyer "didn't win...any friends in the Capitol".

-Four days after Lockyer's remarks, the Governor and legislative leaders finally announced they had reached agreement on a complex budget plan which combined spending cuts with various accounting maneuvers.
+In late July 2009, the Governor and legislative leaders announced they had reached agreement on a budget plan that combined spending cuts with various accounting maneuvers.
 A month later, Standard and Poor's removed California bonds from its "credit watch list", indicating that while the bonds still had a negative outlook, they were not "under threat of an imminent downgrade".
 Lockyer was optimistic about this "positive development ...
-It reflects confidence that the budget solution adopted by the governor and legislature gets us on the right track..."
+It reflects confidence that the budget solution adopted by the governor and legislature gets us on the right track...."